pjotr-iljukov/softwareengineer-test-task/README.md

         E.g. current week vs. previous week or December vs. January change in percentages.

+There are some things that can be improved in current implementation:
+- logging
+- error handling
+- adding more tests for edge cases

 ### Bonus

 * How would you build and deploy the solution?
+Build docker image using Dockerfile or jib plugin as I did in current project (setup in build.gradle)

     At Klaus we make heavy use of containers and [Kubernetes](https://kubernetes.io).